code-for-india/procurement-spyder/docs/Tasks.md

 * Update subscription response.
 Return object has 'updated' to true
 * Added created_at and updated_at UTC date format.
 * Push it to DB in world bank scrawling has to be changed.
+* Send subscription mail based on both location and sector.

 ## Recaptcha code